 It's time to head back to school!

-Monday marks the first day of school for several counties in the Channel 9 viewing area, with many more following shortly behind.
+Monday marks the first day of school for several counties in the Channel 9 viewing area.

 It's time to head back to school in the Charlotte area!
 Our team coverage has students and parents covered on all things "Back to School," on Eyewitness News.